jetbase-io/jetbase-express-sql/README.md

 ```
 docker-compose up
 ```
-_this command will start rails app in docker_
+_this command will start node.js app in docker_